DeloitteAU/react-habitat/README.md

 <div data-component="SomeReactComponent" data-r-prop-foo="foo"></div>
 ```

-This is handy if you need to share properties between habitats or you need to set JSON onto the page.
+This is handy if you need to share properties between Habitats or you need to set JSON onto the page.

 **[⬆ back to top](#table-of-contents)**